Create remote repositories

 Replace the following:

-• LOCATION: a regional or multi-regional location.
+• LOCATION is the regional or multi-regional location of the repository.
 Use this flag to view repositories in a specific location.
-If you configured a default location, you can omit this flag to use the default.
+If you configured a default location, then you can omit this flag to use the default.

 • DESCRIPTION: a description for the repository.